Climate Action Plan - Measure SW-1.1

 Where are we going?

 Since the State passed Assembly Bill (AB) 939, California’s Integrated Waste Management Act, the County has implemented numerous recycling and organics collection and diversion programs and policies to increase the unincorporated county’s waste diversion rate.
-As a result, the County’s diversion rate increased from 48% in 1995 to 60% in 2018, just below the statewide rate of 62%.
-With construction and demolition (C&D) debris accounting for up to 34% of waste that is sent to landfill, the County adopted a Construction & Demolition Debris Recycling Ordinance in April 2020 to increase the diversion of C&D debris.
+As a result, the County’s diversion rate increased from 48% in 1995 to 60% in 2019, just below the statewide rate of 62%.
+With construction and demolition (C&D) debris accounting for up to 34% of waste that is sent to landfill, the County adopted a Construction & Demolition Debris Recycling Ordinance to increase the diversion of C&D debris.

 The Department of Public Works (DPW) is implementing the Strategic Plan to Reduce Waste to reduce the need for new landfills, lower greenhouse gas emissions from waste decomposition and the transportation of waste to landfills, and conserve energy.
 Aligning with State requirements, the County aims to increase the waste diversion rate to 75% by 2025, and 80% waste diversion by 2030.